 This can be done simply by:

 At the end of the introduction define rural and regional and position the focus of the paper using references from the field (see journal).
+We have added new text that indicates we have defined rural and regional drawing upon the Victorian Department of Education classification of schools and, as indicated above, we have added additional text to better position the paper.

-Highlight the data within the results section that showed significant variance eg the f-stat and t-stat findings –related to rurality and Community SES as ‘indicative’etc,,
+Highlight the data within the results section that showed significant variance eg the f-stat and t-stat findings –related to rurality and Community SES as ‘indicative’etc,, We inserted the t-stat for the ‘Community SES’ variable: ‘(the t-stat was 1.281)’

 After Results include a title DISCUSSION p13 to highlight your analysis of the findings.
 This is where you can forefront the rural and remote aspects and findings as outlined on pg 9 ‘is to interpret both rurality and LOTE as a reflection of true SES, as well as to see them as measuring unique characteristics of their own.’
+We have added the title “Discussion” and, as indicated above, added new text to emphasise some of the key findings and implications.

 Conclusion – manipulate the rurality issue as a significant view at the end of paragraph rather than lost centrally using relevant rural/remote references.
+We have revised some of the text in the Conclusion to highlight the rurality issue and mention it as the first of several issues.

 This was an interesting article that would have significant appeal to the SPERA audience.